IBM-Cloud/observability-teams/README.md

     * [k8s_cluster](/modules/k8s_cluster): Create a Kubernetes cluster in IBM Cloud, either in the Classic Infrastructure or VPC Infrastructure.

-    * [samples](/samples): This repository features two sample applications that generate metrics that are pushed to an IBM Cloud Monitoring with Sysdig instance.
+    * [samples](/samples): This repository features two sample applications that generate metrics that are pushed to an IBM Cloud Monitoring instance.
 The first application is written in [Node.js&reg;](https://nodejs.org/) and deployed to the [IBM Cloud&trade;](https://cloud.ibm.com/) Kubernetes service.
 The second application is written in [Go](https://golang.org/) and deployed to the [IBM Cloud&trade;](https://cloud.ibm.com/) Kubernetes service.

   <p align="center">
     <img src="docs/images/Architecture.png">